conan-io/docs/tutorial/creating_packages/build_packages.rst

     ...

 As you can see, the tests were built and run.
-Let's use now the ``tools.build:skip_test`` configuration in the commnand line to skip the test building and running:
+Let's use now the ``tools.build:skip_test`` configuration in the command line to skip the test building and running:

 .. code-block:: bash